iasql/docs/docs/ECS Fargate Tutorials/django.md

 :::caution

-If you install or uninstall IaSQL [modules](/module) the database schema will change and you will need to run steps 7 and 8 to introspect the correct schema once again.
+If you install or uninstall IaSQL [modules](/module) the database schema will change and you will need to run steps 6 and 7 to introspect the correct schema once again.

 :::

-9. Now you can use IaSQL models to create your resources.
+8. Now you can use IaSQL models to create your resources.
 Run the existing migrations with:

 ```bash
  python manage.py migrate --database infra infra